Trust / Semiconductors / 1987-present

 A foundry brand is judged through evidence most people never see: process-node execution, yield learning, defect control, capacity planning, IP protection, delivery commitments, and the ability to ramp difficult technologies.
 These are not normal consumer-brand cues, but they are exactly the cues that matter to chip customers.

 That is why the wafer is such a useful visual object.
 It turns abstract trust into something physical.
-The brand promise is not that TSMC sounds innovative.
+The brand promise is not that TSMC sounds inventive.
 It is that expensive designs can move from tape-out to manufacturable silicon with enough confidence to support entire product roadmaps.

 Invisible Became Strategic